pronovic/cedar-backup3/docs/manual/commandline.rst

-      -s, --stack          Dump Python stack trace instead of swallowing exceptions -D, --diagnostics    Print runtime diagnostics to the screen and exit -v, --verifyOnly     Only verify the S3 bucket contents, do not make changes -w, --ignoreWarnings Ignore warnings about problematic filename encodings
+      -s, --stack          Dump Python stack trace instead of swallowing exceptions -D, --diagnostics    Print runtime diagnostics to the screen and exit -v, --verifyOnly     Only verify the S3 bucket contents, do not make changes -v, --uploadOnly     Only upload new data, do not remove files in the S3 bucket -w, --ignoreWarnings Ignore warnings about problematic filename encodings

     Typical usage would be something like: